rommsen/elm-giphy/README.md

 I build this project as a learning project to learn Elm.
 I am more than happy for any reviews or ideas where and how to improve.

 ## What is it doing?
-Using the giphy search api to show gifs
+Using the giphy search api to show gifs (including preview and modal)

+## Thats cool, can I try it online?
+Yes please: https://dist-ipztogjbjr.now.sh/ (thats a weird https://zeit.co/now link)

 ## What is it based on?